james-o-dev/auth-example/tests/README.md

 ### Client

+Firstly, the local client must already be running.
+To do so, run `npm run dev` in the [client project](./../client/auth-example-client/).

 Run `npm run cypress:open` to open the Cypress interface, where you can run tests individually.

-Run `npm run cypress:run` to run all tests in headless mode.
+Or, run `npm run cypress:run` to run all tests in headless mode.

 ## Project Structure